Computational chemistry: Complexity

-For other methods like MD or DFT, the computational complexity is often empirically observed and supported by algorithm analysis.
-In these cases, the proof of correctness is less about formal mathematical proofs and more about consistently observing the computational behaviour across various systems and implementations.

 Accuracy

 Computational chemistry is not an exact description of real-life chemistry, as the mathematical and physical models of nature can only provide an approximation.
 However, the majority of chemical phenomena can be described to a certain degree in a qualitative or approximate quantitative computational scheme.

 Molecules consist of nuclei and electrons, so the methods of quantum mechanics apply.
 Computational chemists often attempt to solve the non-relativistic Schrödinger equation, with relativistic corrections added, although some progress has been made in solving the fully relativistic Dirac equation.
 In principle, it is possible to solve the Schrödinger equation in either its time-dependent or time-independent form, as appropriate for the problem in hand; in practice, this is not possible except for very small systems.
 Therefore, a great number of approximate methods strive to achieve the best trade-off between accuracy and computational cost.

 Accuracy can always be improved with greater computational cost.
 Significant errors can present themselves in ab initio models comprising many electrons, due to the computational cost of full relativistic-inclusive methods.
 This complicates the study of molecules interacting with high atomic mass unit atoms, such as transitional metals and their catalytic properties.
 Present algorithms in computational chemistry can routinely calculate the properties of small molecules that contain up to about 40 electrons with errors for energies less than a few kJ/mol.
 For geometries, bond lengths can be predicted within a few picometers and bond angles within 0.5 degrees.
 The treatment of larger molecules that contain a few dozen atoms is computationally tractable by more approximate methods such as density functional theory (DFT).

 There is some dispute within the field whether or not the latter methods are sufficient to describe complex chemical reactions, such as those in biochemistry.
 Large molecules can be studied by semi-empirical approximate methods.
-Even larger molecules are treated by classical mechanics methods that use what are called molecular mechanics (MM).In QM-MM methods, small parts of large complexes are treated quantum mechanically (QM), and the remainder is treated approximately (MM).
+Even larger molecules are treated by classical mechanics methods that use what are called molecular mechanics (MM).
+In QM-MM methods, small parts of large complexes are treated quantum mechanically (QM), and the remainder is treated approximately (MM).